Frequently Asked Questions About Bird Flu

 For example, in 2004 a highly dangerous bird flu strain appeared in a Texas chicken flock.
 The outbreak involved an H5N2 virus (not the H5N1 bird flu).
 By April 2004, the outbreak had been eradicated.
 No human infections were detected.

-No human cases of bird flu have been seen in the U.S. or North America.
-But as a precaution, the CDC is asking people who have traveled to East Asia to see a doctor if they develop flu-like symptoms.
+While no human cases of bird flu have been seen in the U.S. or North America, the CDC is asking people who have traveled to East Asia to see a doctor if they develop flu-like symptoms.
 If so, it's important to tell the doctor about having visited these areas so the proper tests can be done.